PEtab-dev/petab_test_suite/petabtests/cases/v2.0.0/sbml/README.md

 # [0017](0017/)

 Simulation.
-Preequilibration.
-One species reinitialized, one not (NaN in condition table).
-InitialAssignment to species overridden.
+Pre-equilibration.
+One species reinitialized, one not.InitialAssignment to species overridden.

 # [0018](0018/)

 Simulation.
 Preequilibration and RateRules.
-One state reinitialized, one not (NaN in condition table).
+Non-zero simulation start time.
 InitialAssignment to species overridden.

 # [0019](0019/)